 A new Visitor Center and office building is planned to be constructed just to the west of the main entry drive into the park.
+The building will be approximately 6,000-7,000 square feet and will provide an interpretive center, office for park staff and a general park information desk.
+Flex space will be provided to hold meetings, small events and indoor education and programming.

-The building will be approximately 2,000-4,000 SF and will provide a nature center, meeting rooms, an office for park staff, and general park information.
-Restrooms will have interior and exterior entrances to allow use when the center is not open.
+The building will also serve as a trail head facility for the DNR State trail and restrooms will have interior and exterior access to allow for use when the center is not open.

 A parking lot at the Visitor Center will also provide parking capacity for the Chester Woods Legacy Trail and for visitors who wish to connect to hiking trails from there.
-It is assumed the existing fee booth will remain as long as there is a fee for entry into the park.